WaylonWalker/waylonwalker.com/pages/blog/symlink-gallery.md

 ln -sf ~/git/* ~/projects
 ```

-> ⚠ Notice that first I am recreating the directory each time, this will ensure
+> ⚠ Notice that first I am recreating the directory each time.
+This will ensure
 > that any project that is deleted from their actual directory is removed from
 > the virtual gallery.

-## Updating the gallary
+## Updating the gallery

-Since they are links they are always kept up to date without any extra work,
+Since links are always kept up to date without any extra work, all the data is
-all the data is still in the same place it started.
-But as new directories
-are added to any of the virtual directories they will not be automatically
+still in the same place it started.
+But as new directories are added to any
-added to the virtual gallery.
+project directory they will not be automatically added to the virtual gallery.

 * cron
 * bashrc/zshrc

-If you're concerned about system resources you can add it to a cron job to run
+If you're concerned about system resources, you can add it to a cron job to run
 at a regular schedule that makes sense to you.
-For me I just popped those 4
+For me, I just popped those 4
 lines right in my `~/.zshrc`.
-Its a bit overkill, maybe bloat, but it runs in
+It's a bit overkill, maybe bloat, but it runs in
 an impercieveable amount of time.

 ## Automatically CD to the real directory

-When you cd into a `~/projects/my-proj` directory your `$PWD` will still be
+When you cd into a `~/projects/my-proj` directory, your `$PWD` will still be
 `~/projects/my-proj`.
-I did not want this for my use case, I wanted to follow
+I did not want this for my use case.
+I wanted to follow
 the symlink to the real directory.
-I found there were two options that worked
+I found two options that worked for me.
-for me.

 ```
 alias cd='cd -P'